 Participation in this program requires several class meetings during the spring semester as well as an on-campus presentation following the program.
 Please see the course syllabus for more information regarding these meetings.

-Students who wish to participate in this program for only Field Biology credit have the option to do so upon instructor consent.
-Enrollment in 3 credit hours is required for all participants.
+Students who wish to participate in this program for only Field Biology credit (total of 3 credit hours) have the option to do so upon instructor consent.
+Students must have successfully completed General Biology: Organismal Diversity (BIOL 2051) with a grade of C- or higher in order to enroll in this option.

 The program will require participants to walk several miles a day at a leisurely pace over uneven surfaces, along with a few cases of steep steps.
 All participants must follow instructions from naturalist guides at all times while in the Galapagos.